mohammadmehdikeramati/A_data_science_project_from_the_scratch/README.md

 Also, results of applying ANN regression on features in 'best variation creation' group were proposed here.
-The procedure is completely same as the last step but before prposing results, the applied archetecture were presented.
+The procedure is completely same as the last step but before proposing results, the applied archetecture were presented.
 This part's code was uploaded as 'Regression categorical feature using an ANN.

-### Comparison and Conlusion
+#### Comparison and Conlusion

 ### Two classification solutions